 215 5826 3897

 A business plan is a useful tool with many internal and external uses.
 It is important to take your time to carefully and thoughtfully complete each section.
-So, the question for you this Thrilling Thursday is, now that you have a complete business plan, what are you going to do with it?
+So, the question for you this thrilling day is, now that you have a complete business plan, what are you going to do with it?